flutter/website/src/docs/cookbook/maintenance/error-reporting.md

 ## 6. Catch and report Flutter errors

-In addition to Dart errors, Flutter can throw additional errors, such as platform exceptions that occur when calling native code.
-You need to be sure to capture and report these types of errors as well.
+In addition to Dart errors, Flutter can throw errors such as platform exceptions that occur when calling native code.
+Be sure to capture and report these types of errors as well.

 To capture Flutter errors, override the